nick-pell/preposal/preposal.md

 ## What idea(s) do you have for your final project?

 main idea - Snake Game with more additions

-Choose your own adventure game
+-Choose your own adventure game

-Hangman game
+-Hangman game

 ## If you plan to collaborate with one or two classmates, what are their names?